Code-Institute-Submissions/breakout/README.md

 - Main menu - Allows the user to navigate to the game and the tutorial of the game
 - Tutorial - A button on the main menu that opens a modal that has some short instructions and animations that explain how to play the game
-    - As the button is in font and center Emma sees this and can remind herself how to play, and then start the game
+    - As the button is in front and center Emma sees this and can remind herself how to play, and then start the game

 #### Game
 - Mobile and desktop responsive - this allows both Raymond and Sanna to play the game even though Raymond uses a Lenovo laptop and Sanna uses an iPhone 6